atticus-lv/RenderNode/docs/NodeLayout.md

 <!-- div:right-panel -->

-> [!NOTE]
-> This node allow you to have different versions of settings
+> This node allow you to have different versions of settings<br>In the development of alternative functions
 >
-> In the development of alternative functions

 <!-- panels:end -->